Welcome to the Shark Tank! Is your Pitch Deck ready?

 - Use head-spinning jargon, techno-terms and unfathomable acronyms – keep your language simple.

-- Create way too many slides, stuffed to their edges with far too much information
+- Create way too many slides, crammed with far too much information

 - Design “wordy slides”: Instead, learn from a guru – stick to Guy Kawasaki’s 10/20/30 Rule of Powerpoint.
 10 slides / 20 minutes to present the slides / 30 point font or greater.

 - Overwhelm with product detail – keep it minimal.
-You’re providing an intriguing insight into the opportunity, not a full-blown business plan.
+You’re providing intrigue and insight into the opportunity, not a full-blown business plan.
 Yet.

 - Ridicule, vilify or criticize the competition.
 Just don’t.
 Know your competitors.
 Respect them.
 Take their threat seriously.